wolfmcnally/WolfCore/README.md

 The other downside is that a few parts of WolfCore really belong in their own frameworks, because they are not highly reused between projects.
 The actual savings in code size for doing this will not be great: WolfCore in its entirety currently weighs in at 7.8 MB, while the Swift Standard Libraries, which must be included with every Swift-based app, weighs in at 25.3 MB.
 It is likely that the iOS build of WolfCore, once it is fully refactored into dependent sub-frameworks, will be about 4 MB.

-Another movement that has inspired me is the *maker movement*.
-This groundswell of do-it-yourself technological creators has given rise to public *maker spaces* which make tools and expertise available to anyone who desires to create and who are willing to take the time to learn how to properly use them.
+Finally, another inspiration to me is the *maker movement*.
+This groundswell of do-it-yourself technological creators has given rise to public *maker spaces* which provide tools and expertise to anyone who desires to create and who is willing to take the time to learn how to properly use them.
 WolfCore is the latest incarnation of my “master’s workshop”.
 Now I am inviting everyone in.
 It’s an “open house” and I am looking to find those willing to help transform it from my personal productivity space into a public “maker space” where thousands can feel comfortable creating and learning.

 🐺 Wolf McNally